Mexico President Upbeat Despite Election Setback - UrduPoint

 A quick initial vote count suggested Lopez Obrador's Morena party alone was set to take between 190 and 203 of the 500 seats in the lower house, the National Electoral Institute said.

-Without it, he faces a tougher time pushing through his planned reforms, including seeking greater energy independence for Mexico.
+Without it, he faces a tougher time pushing through his planned reforms, including greater state control of the energy sector.

 "It's a defeat for Lopez Obrador -- not overwhelming -- but it does weaken him and his project because it requires constitutional reforms," said political analyst Jose Antonio Crespo.